 STAINLESS STEEL ALLOY 304

-This is the metal of choice for most architectural and any decorative surfaces.
+The metal of choice for most architectural and any decorative surfaces.
 Ideal for fabrication.
-It is highly resistant to corrosion and therefore suitable for outdoor applications.
-No protective coating is required.
+It is highly resistant to corrosion and no protective top coating is required.

 STAINLESS STEEL ALLOY 316

-It is rarely used except when its particularly strong resistance to corrosion becomes a factor: chemical environments or similar exposures.
+Is used when particularly strong resistance to corrosion becomes a factor: chemical environments or similar exposures.
 It does not require any protective coatings.

 This yellow metal is a copper alloy and is available in many different alloys, having different trade names.
 Alloy 464 is called Naval Brass, Alloy 260 is called Cartridge Brass and Alloy 280 is called Muntz.
-All 3 are very close in color.
-Naval Brass in quality grades is widely available.
-Muntz, best known by architects, has become increasingly scarce in recent years.
-It is highly recommended to specify Naval or Cartridge Brass for decorative applications.
+All three are very close in color.
 Any brass will need to be clear lacquer coated to prevent and retard tarnishing.
-It is not recommended to specify brass for outdoor applications, especially not in hot and humid tropical or marine environments, or in non-air-conditioned buildings in such climates.
+It is not recommended to specify brass for outdoor applications.

 Because of its trade name “Commercial Bronze,” this alloy is commonly referred to as Bronze (real Bronze does not exist in sheet form).
 Its reddish color is highly attractive and can be matched with hardware in real bronze.
 Again, this alloy needs to be clear lacquer coated and all other recommendations for Brass will apply.